evanmayer/montecarlopi/README.md

 # montecarlopi
-Example code written in Fortran.
-For finding a value of pi by the Monte Carlo Method.
+Example code written in Fortran, for finding a value of pi by the Monte Carlo Method.
 This method follows the example outlined here: https://en.wikipedia.org/wiki/Monte_Carlo_method
 This is a common trial of the Monte Carlo method, and takes advantage of Fortran's relative speed.